-There are some advantages to going bankrupt:
+There are some reasons to declare bankruptcy:

 Your creditors will be prevented from contacting you or taking court action against you.

 You'll have enough money to live on and you'll be allowed to keep certain things.

 The money you owe can usually be written off.

 You can make a fresh start when your bankruptcy order is over.

 Declaring bankruptcy is a big decision, and it has some disadvantages:

 Your bank accounts and credit cards will be closed.

 Your bankruptcy will appear in the press and on the internet.

 You may have to sell your home, and any valuable items that you own.

 Any business you own will be closed and your employees will be dismissed.
 In some professions you may not be allowed to carry on working.

 Bankruptcy can affect your immigration status.

 You'll lose any assets you gain during the term of your bankruptcy.
 This includes inheritances and growth in the value of your home.

 Court fines and student loans won't be written off after bankruptcy.

 After bankruptcy, you'll find it difficult to get credit.

 Before you decide to approach the court, you'll need to fully understand the consequences of filing for bankruptcy.
 It's best to seek out an expert who can give you advice on bankruptcy and answer any questions you have.

 You need to complete two forms: a bankruptcy petition and a statement of affairs.
 These are both available from your local court or online.

 You will need to list all your creditors and your building society and bank details, as well as details of any valuables you own.

-You will need to pay a non-refundable fee of £360.
-You may also need to pay a fee of £150 – though the court might reduce this or say that you don't have to pay it.
+You will need to pay a non-refundable fee of £525.
+You may also need to pay a fee of £180 - though the court might reduce this or say that you don't have to pay it.

 You need to go to your local court and swear an affidavit to say you've told the truth on the forms, after which you may need to attend a court hearing.